Fennel Spinach Saute

 - 1/4 teaspoon pepper

-- In a large skillet, heat oil and butter over medium-high heat.
+- In a large cast-iron or other heavy skillet, heat oil and butter over medium-high heat.
 Add fennel and onion; cook and stir until tender.
 Add garlic; cook 1 minute longer.
 Add remaining ingredients; cook and stir just until spinach is wilted, 4-5 minutes.

 Test Kitchen tips